Copyright © 2002, 2005, 2010, 2011, 2015, 2019 Philadelphia Church of God

 This is a key part of why Eliakim is the father of Judah.
 The Eliakim work plays the crucial role for God today.

 We are going to say to the cities of Judah, “Behold your God!”
 (Isaiah 40:9).
 The archaeology project will lead to the delivering of that message.
-And because the Jewish nation will not heed the warning, it is going to experience the Tribulation holocaust.
+And because the Jewish nation will not heed the warning, it will experience the Tribulation holocaust.

 Hopefully, many Jews will still repent.